Skip to Content

 Divorce can be a complex and emotionally challenging process.
 In San Diego County, specific regulations and procedures must be followed to ensure a legal and fair dissolution of marriage.
 The California Family Code governs divorces in this region, requiring one or both spouses to have resided in California for at least six months and in San Diego County for at least three months before filing.
 This residency requirement ensures the proper jurisdiction for legal proceedings.

 San Diego County utilizes a 'no-fault' divorce system, meaning that the petitioning spouse does not need to prove any wrongdoing by the other party.
 Common grounds for divorce cited in California include irreconcilable differences and incurable insanity, making the process less adversarial.
-Seeking the assistance of a qualified divorce attorney can help navigate these legal requirements efficiently.
+Seeking the assistance of a qualified divorce attorney in San Diego County can help navigate these legal requirements efficiently, ensuring paperwork is filed correctly and crucial deadlines are met.
+Working with an attorney who understands the intricacies of the San Diego County court system can help you move through the stages of separation, temporary orders, and final judgment with confidence.

 To speak with our experienced San Diego County divorce lawyers, call us at (858) 492-7968 or contact us online today.